Lahr Airport: History

 The airport is on the site of the former Canadian Forces Base Lahr, a Canadian military base that served as one of the headquarters of Canadian Forces Europe during the Cold War.
 It was operated primarily as an air force base before the Royal Canadian Air Force was unified with other branches into the Canadian Forces.
 The military base was closed in 1994 with the end of the Cold War, and the site converted to civilian use.
 Prior to occupation by the RCAF in 1967 after NATO Forces were mandated to leave France, it had been a Base of the French Air Force.

+The airport was used as a motorsport racetrack in the 1990s under the name Regio-Ring.

-Airlines and Destinations
+Airlines and destinations

 There are no scheduled passenger services at the Lahr Airport.